distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The design therefore has many self-consistent fixed points rather than one market-discovered value.
 Making both legs settle in both worlds solves the outcome-dependent payoff problem only after the spread is known; it does not provide a non-circular way to determine it.

-## A realised-anchor two-instrument alternative

-The circularity can be removed by averaging an externally determined realised payoff rather than the instruments' own spread.
-At every observation within a predefined probability band, record `probability_a(t)` and `spot(t)` simultaneously.
-After the market resolves, record `resolution_spot` at the first predefined observation after resolution.
-For each such time, calculate:

-- under outcome A, `anchor_slice(t) = (resolution_spot - spot(t)) / probability_a(t)`;
-- under outcome B, `anchor_slice(t) = -(resolution_spot - spot(t)) / (1-probability_a(t))`.

-Set the terminal A-minus-B spread to the time-weighted average of these `anchor_slice` values.
-The corresponding settlement values can then be constructed in the same way as in the first design: one leg settles to `resolution_spot` and the other is offset by the realised anchor TWAP.

-At each observation, probability-weighting the outcome-A payoff gives `price_a(t) - spot(t)`, while probability-weighting the outcome-B payoff gives `-(price_b(t) - spot(t))`.
-Their sum is therefore:

-`price_a(t) - price_b(t)`.

-The natural A-minus-B position is therefore speculative: its expected exposure to a signed event spread points in the same direction under either outcome.
-A hedge must instead be short the spread under outcome A and long it under outcome B. Because the anchor slices divide by outcome probability, scaling them to those opposing state exposures gives:

-- under outcome A, `-probability_a(t) · anchor_slice(t) = spot(t) - resolution_spot`;
-- under outcome B, `(1-probability_a(t)) · anchor_slice(t) = spot(t) - resolution_spot`.

-Both reduce to shorting the asset's entire price change from observation to resolution, including movements unrelated to the event.
-The realised anchor cannot isolate event-related price exposure.
-That requires opposite outcome-conditional positions settled from the independently measured event-spread index described below.

-The anchor should determine the full terminal spread.
-Mixing it with a TWAP of the instruments' own quoted spread would reintroduce the dynamic attenuation that the anchor is meant to remove.
-The cost is outcome-dependent payoff variance, especially near extreme probabilities.
-The independently measured index below is therefore the simpler and lower-variance baseline.

 ## An independent impact-spread index

-The circularity also disappears if the conditional markets retain independent settlement rules while an oracle derives an event-spread index from their prices.
+The circularity disappears if the conditional markets retain independent settlement rules while an oracle derives an event-spread index from their prices.
 This index can settle a distinct impact future instrument without feeding back the values of its source markets.
 The oracle uses spot, outcome probability, and whichever conditional quotes are available.

 If the outcome-A conditional price is used, its implied event-spread estimate is: